wlaith/analog-library/README.md

   - Click on an electron to display a larger version of the image.
   - Close the enlarged image with a button.

-- **Responsive Design**:

-  - The canvas resizes dynamically with the window size.
-  - Optimized for both desktop and mobile views.

 - **Image Masking**:

   - Electron images are masked into circular shapes using `p5.Graphics`.